M1019 - Wild Bill

 M1019 was a year old at the time he was captured and removed from the wild.
 He lived at the Ladder Ranch and Sevilleta Wolf Management Facilities in New Mexico through 2010, before being transferred to the Endangered Wolf Center in 2011.
-It was there that he was paired with a female wolf, F886 Corazon.
-They moved together to the Oklahoma City Zoo in 2015 with his then-mate, Corazon, before retiring to Southwest Wildlife in the fall of 2017.
+Wild Bill then moved to the Oklahoma City Zoo in 2015 with his then-mate, Corazon, before retiring to Southwest Wildlife in the fall of 2017.
 Corazon passed away in 2019.

-Southwest Wildlife is happy to welcome M1019 and Corazon to our facility.
-We’re still getting to know them, but, they’re adjusting well to their new home.
-Wild Bill is especially curious and busy staking a claim to his new territory here at the sanctuary.
+Southwest Wildlife is happy to have Wild Bill as a resident.
+Wild Bill is especially curious and always busy staking a claim to his territory here at the sanctuary.